|26th March |

 Ofcom notes the promotion was preceded by information which alerted viewers to its sexual content and that it was broadcast late in the evening on a channel within the ‘adult' sector of the EPG and it took these factors into account.

-However, while the trailer lasted only one minute forty seconds, it was shown on a loop between repeated listings information and the warning.
+while the trailer lasted only one minute forty seconds, it was shown on a loop between repeated listings information and the warning.
 Therefore the chance that viewers could come across the material unawares was increased.

 consisted of a montage of brief sequences where naked and semi-naked actors engaged in representations of various sexual activities, including oral sex and intercourse.
 This was interspersed with voiceover promoting the channel and its content.

 Ofcom accepts that a promotion for encrypted material within the ‘adult' sector of the EPG will contain a certain amount of sexual activity.
 Nevertheless, even though the individual shots lasted no more than a few seconds, the trailer included a number of portrayals of sexual intercourse which largely focused on the actors' bodies and shots of other sexual activity.
 Although not very explicit, the frequency and nature of the images went beyond what was acceptable free-to-air.